The Order Desk Glossary: Terms & Phrases Explained

 • print_location - The location where you would like your artwork printed on an item.

-• Custom CSS - An advanced modification made using the Cascading Style Sheet language, commonly used in Order Desk to adjust the appearance of your Order Desk store in your web browser (changing colors, hiding menus, etc.).
+• Custom CSS - An advanced modification made using Cascading Style Sheet language, commonly used in Order Desk to adjust the appearance of your Order Desk store in your web browser (changing colors, hiding menus, etc.).

 • Custom Settings - The section of the Store Settings where special settings code provided by Order Desk support can be added.